SSWConsulting/SSW.Rules.Content/rules/what-is-exploratory-testing/rule.md

 Testing is the process of evaluating a product by learning about it through exploration and experimentation, which includes: questioning, study, modeling, observation and inference, output checking, etc.
 :::

-earlier defn:

-Exploratory Testing is an approach to software testing that emphasizes the personal freedom and responsibility of each tester to continually optimize the value of their work by treating learning, test design and test execution as mutually supportive activities that run in parallel throughout the project
+Other definitions of exploratory testing focus on the idea of learning, test design and test execution being concurrent (rather than sequential) activities.
+Exploratory Testing is an approach to software testing that emphasizes the personal freedom and responsibility of each tester to continually optimize the value of their work.

 ### Why is exploratory testing important?

-why I think it's so important
+why I think it's so important, riff on this: Exploratory testing is an approach to testing that fits very well into agile teams and maximises the time the tester spends interacting with the software in search of problems that threaten the value of the software.

 ### How does exploratory testing compare with scripted approaches to testing?